daliagachc/py_data_watchdog/README.md

 # py_data_watchdog
-this package is intended to monitor computers taking measurements
+This python package is intended to monitor computers taking measurements

-it has the following usages:
+## It has the following usages:
 1. folder size increment
     - monitors that the directory with data is increasing
 2. computer online
     - monitor that a machine is connected to the internet
 3. value within range
     - monitor that a value is within specifications

+Whenever the watchdog detects a problem, it sends a message a one or directions with a custom message.

 it uses only standard python3 libraries.
 Therefore no extra packages are needed